googlearchive/android-MediaRecorder/README.md

 The sample features a button to capture the input and stop capturing afterwards.

 It demonstrates how to correctly gain control and release the camera.
-The sample also shows how to save the captured audio and video to persistant storage and basic error handling.
+The sample also shows how to save the captured audio and video to persistent storage and basic error handling.